zupo/peps/pep-0xxx.rst

 implementations that cannot.
 This lower bar would be the same as the status
 quo: that is, the certificate may be loaded from an in-memory buffer or from a file on disk.

+(9) also represents an issue because different TLS implementations vary wildly in how they allow users to select trust stores.
+Some implementations have specific trust store formats that only they can use (such as the OpenSSL CA directory format that is created by ``c_rehash``), and others may not allow you to specify a trust store that does not include their default trust store.

+For this reason, we need to provide a model that assumes very little about the form that trust stores take.
+The "Trust Store" section below goes into more detail about how this is achieved.

 Context
 ~~~~~~~